trychlos/pwix-accounts-manager/README.md

     An application-provided async function which is expected to return all existing (roles) scopes.

     Defaults to only manage scopes that are already used in the `Roles` package.

+- `tabularActiveCheckboxes`

+    Whether the checkboxes rendered in the tabular display are active, i.e. accept a click to switch their state.

+    Rationale: even if it would be very more easy to directly click on the tabular display to toggle a checkbox, some administrators may find this way too much easy, if not error prone, and prefer to have to pass through a distinct page/modal/display unit to securize a bit this update.

+    Defaults to `false`.

 #### Functions